lippertmarkus/lippertmarkus.github.io/_posts/2020-02-08-multiroom-audio-with-logitech-media-server.md

 - **Player**: If you just want to try out LMS quickly you can use your PC/Laptop as a player.
 For a standalone solution you would want to use a dedicated system which is connected to existing speakers or build yourself a Wi-Fi speaker.

-- **Remote**: You can use the web interface provided by LMS on any device or install the mobile apps which I introduced before on your phone.
+- **Remote**: You can use the web interface provided by LMS on any device or install the mobile apps, which I introduced before, on your phone.

 I'm going to use my NAS for the server as well as the LMS web interface and my mobile phone as a remote.
 For the players I use two Raspberry Pi Zero W's as I already have those in my bedroom and livingroom next to my audio equipment.
 I used an [miniHDMI2VGA adapter](https://www.aliexpress.com/item/32604648728.html) with an audio output for around 2-3 € for the audio output from the Raspberry Pi.
 In my opinion, this already provides a decent audio quality.
 If you want to go further you could also use a USB soundcard or a [HiFiBerry shield](https://www.hifiberry.com/products/).